highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/02.server-settings-for-your-domain/docs.md

 Your randomly generated place name cannot be shown in the [High Fidelity Directory](https://highfidelity.com/directory) or be authenticated (it can be impersonated).
 You also cannot choose the generated place name.

-You can [purchase a place name](../place-names) of your choice for your domain.
+You can [purchase a place name](https://docs.highfidelity.com/create-and-explore/start-working-in-your-sandbox/place-names) of your choice for your domain.

 ## Description

 You can use the Description settings to describe your account and set the operating hours.
-In the navbar, click **Description**.
+Navigate to **Description** from the **Settings** dropdown menu, then click on the **Advanced Settings** dropdown menu to make changes.

 >>>>> These setting are a framework and are still in development.